flisk/saybot/README.md

 clear, this requires macOS (or a compatible implementation of `say`, which to my knowledge doesn't exist).

+You will have to copy `.env.sample` to `.env` and edit it appropriately.

 I run it using [Nix](https://nixos.org/) like so:

 ```sh